Effectively Controlling Reasoning Models through Thinking Intervention: : A Novel Paradigm to Control Reasoning Models

 \subsection{\TI enjoys several unique features and advantages}

-\textbf{Flexibility in design.} The generation of \TI sequences can be designed manually by domain experts or automatically synthesized by auxiliary models.
-For example, users or LLM providers can use another LLM to transform key instructions into intervention sequences.
-Additionally, \TI can be injected or edited multiple times at arbitrary positions throughout the reasoning process, offering a versatile and robust framework for precise control over reasoning paths.
+\textbf{Design flexibility.} The intervention sequence can be manually designed by domain experts or automatically synthesized using auxiliary models (e.g., LLMs translating high-level task requirements into specific targeted interventions).
+Interventions may also be instruction-independent (e.g., for safety alignment tasks) or instruction-dependent (e.g., to enhance specific instruction-following), allowing broad applicability.
+Finally, interventions can be flexibly applied at \textit{arbitrary positions} throughout the reasoning process, enabling versatile control over the model’s reasoning.

-\textbf{Simplicity and lightweight.} \TI is straightforward and easy to implement in any reasoning model.
-It does not require additional fine-tuning or reinforcement learning to adjust model behavior.
-Moreover, it incurs no significant computational cost, as it only involves adding or editing a few tokens within the reasoning process.
-If the intervention guides the model into correct reasoning paths at an early stage, it can even reduce the number of reasoning tokens needed to arrive at the final answer, thus saving computation time.

-\textbf{Compatibility with other methods.} \TI can be combined with other techniques, such as prompt engineering, to further enhance model performance.
-For example, we can first use prompt engineering to provide the model with some background knowledge and then use \TI to guide the model's reasoning process.
-This combination allows for a more comprehensive approach to controlling reasoning models.

-\textbf{First-person narrative.} One interesting property that distinguishes \TI from prompt engineering is its use of the first-person narrative.
-For instance, while prompt engineering might use \stexttt{"You are a responsible assistant"}, \TI would instead use \stexttt{"I am a responsible assistant"}, as it is integrated into the reasoning process.
-This first-person narrative allows the model to treat the instruction as part of its own reasoning rather than as an external command.